• Skip to primary navigation

 Share

 Equal parts historic and modern with plenty of culture, Hamburg impresses all those who visit.
 You could easily spend several days in Hamburg exploring this complex city.
-But what most tourists don’t realize is that Hamburg is just the tip of the iceberg when it comes to destinations in northern Germany.
+What most tourists don’t realize is that Hamburg is just the tip of the iceberg when it comes to destinations in northern Germany.
 Once you’ve seen Hamburg’s main sights, consider doing a day trip or two to discover other parts of this beautiful country.
-To get you started here are some of the best day trips from Hamburg.
+To get you started, here are some of the best day trips from Hamburg.

-Note on How to Get Around
+How to Get Around

 Classic panoramic view of historic skyline of hanseatic town of Lübeck with famous St. Mary's Church on a beautiful sunny day with blue sky in summer, Schleswig-Holstein, Germany